miry/online_games_bots/README.md

 ### Automate buildings

 Do continuous buildings in any order that you specify.
 Feel free to use my strategy from [config/servers.yml.example](config/servers.yml.example).
+Use Free speedup building if it is available.

 ### Research